Alekol1970/ai_society_simulations/preprint_technical_appendix_2025-10-31.md

 - `s7_robustness.png` — App.
 A, Fig. S7: Robustness to `seed_frac ∈ {0.5%, 1%, 2%}` and `rng_seed ∈ {1, 11, 21}`
 - `s7_robustness_summary.csv` — aggregates for S7 (mean / median / IQR)

 **Note:** Figure numbers are not baked into images; numbering is controlled by the manuscript.
+Artifacts are created on the fly; the repository does not track binaries.

-## D. Deterministic data seeding
+## E. Deterministic data seeding

 If `data/charter_countries.csv` is absent, `scripts/make_charter_countries.py` creates a deterministic demo table with fixed RNG to guarantee stability of the examples.

-## E. Mapping to manuscript
+## F. Mapping to manuscript

 **Main text**
 - Fig. 1 → `fig1_grid_ER.png`